Skip to content

 usbipd list

-This command will list all USB devices, and you will see a long list including your mouse, keyboard, webcam, and so on.
-Each device has a BUSID, in a format like "1-5" or "2-3".
-Your ST-Link should also be in the list, likely shown as "STMicroelectronics ST-LINK..." or a similar name.
+This command will list all USB devices.
+You will see a long list, including your mouse, keyboard, webcam, etc. Each device has a BUSID, formatted like "1-5" or "2-3".
+Your ST-Link should also be in the list, possibly displayed as "STMicroelectronics ST-LINK..." or similar.
 Remember its BUSID; for example, mine shows as "1-8".

 Next, you need to bind this device to usbipd-win.
-Binding is a one-time operation that tells Windows this device can be passthrough in the future.
+Binding is a one-time operation that tells Windows this device can be passed through in the future.
 After binding, the device will disappear from Windows Device Manager, its driver will be unloaded, and usbipd-win will take over.
-Run the bind command:
+Execute the bind command:

 powershell

-Replace BUSID with the actual BUSID you see.
+Replace <BUSID> with the actual BUSID you see.
 If successful, you will see a confirmation message.
-The device has now disappeared from Windows' view; you can verify this in Device Manager, where the ST-Link entry should be gone.
+Now the device has disappeared from Windows' view; you can confirm this in Device Manager, and the ST-Link entry should be gone.

-But WSL2 still cannot see the device at this point, because binding is just preparation.
+However, WSL2 still cannot see the device at this point because binding is just preparation.
 You also need to "attach" the device to WSL2.
 This attach operation must be done every time you restart WSL2 or re-plug the device.
-Let us run:
+Let's execute:

 powershell

 This command transmits the device to WSL2 via the USB/IP protocol.
-The --wsl parameter specifies that the target is our default WSL distribution.
-The device should now appear in WSL2.
+The --wsl parameter specifies the target as our default WSL distribution.
+The device should now appear inside WSL2.

-The difference between bind and attach is important: bind is a one-time operation that tells Windows "this device can be passthrough in the future," while attach must be done each time, equivalent to "I am now connecting this device to WSL2."
-After you restart your computer, the bind state is preserved, but the attach is lost and needs to be re-executed.
+The distinction between bind and attach is important: bind is a one-time operation telling Windows "this device can be passed through," while attach must be done every time, equivalent to "I am now connecting this device to WSL2".
+After a computer restart, the bind state persists, but the attach state is lost and needs to be re-executed.

 Linux Side: Verifying Device Passthrough

-Now go back to your WSL2 terminal.
-You can use the lsusb command to view the USB device list:
+Now return to your WSL2 terminal.
+You can use the lsusb command to view the list of USB devices:

 bash

-If all goes well, you should see output similar to this:
+If everything goes well, you should see output similar to this:

 text